Difference Between Au Pair and Nanny

 Instead of just babysitting their children, some parents engage nannies who are qualified to instruct them, providing them with greater learning possibilities.

 A competent nanny’s ultimate objective is to offer outstanding care to the children while they are in their care.
-A full-time professional nanny generally comes from a more sophisticated educational background.
+A full-time professional nanny comes from a more sophisticated educational background.

 This might be a mix of years of experience, a master’s degree in early childhood education, or a teaching credential.